abekipnis/Kondo-Aalto/README.md

 ## Installation
 Use `pip install .` or `pip3 install .` when inside the main directory.
-To reproduce manuscript figures, run the Jupyter notebook `Create Figures` Data can be found on Zenodo repository.
+To reproduce manuscript figures, run the Jupyter notebook `Create Figures` Data can be found on Zenodo repository 0.5281/zenodo.10214707.
 Summarized data is found in data_array.py, which is used for subsequent analysis routines